bitsandbytes1708/FlappyBirdClone/README.md

 Runs the app in development mode, automatically reloading if you make edits.
 Will automatically open the app on [http://localhost:8080](http://localhost:8080).

-# REPL.it
+# Github Pages

-There is a repl for this if you want to play it live in your browser at https://flappybird.gwood5901.repl.co/
+There is Github Pages website set up for this repo here - https://bitsandbytes1708.github.io/FlappyBirdClone/